iluvcapra/ptulsconv/README.md

 will become the start time of the row, and the finish time of the last clip will become the finish time of the row.

+## Installation

+The easiest way to install on your site is to use `pip`:

+    % pip3 install ptulsconv

+This will install the necessary libraries on your host and gives you command-line access to the tool through an entry-point `ptulsconv`.
+In a terminal window type `ptulsconv -h` for a list of available options.